 As for any role, having a thorough understanding of the job description is crucial.
-It is important that you make sure you understand the roles and responsibilities of the job, the types of technologies the company uses and the key, hands on technical aspects that you would be required to fulfil.
+It is important that you make sure you understand the roles and responsibilities of the job, the types of technologies the company uses and the key, hands-on technical aspects that you would be required to fulfill.
 If there is a technology that you’re not familiar with, make sure that you research it.
 You need to be able to answer possible questions they may ask about it during the interview.
 Having this knowledge will enhance your opportunity to win the role.

 2. Utilize your strengths

 Always remember to play to your strengths.
-If there is a certain type of technology that you may not have had hands on experience with, but you've worked with a similar type of solution, be sure to share that information with your interviewer.
+If there is a certain type of technology that you may not have had hands-on experience with, but you've worked with a similar type of solution, be sure to share that information with your interviewer.
 This will show them that you have had experience with similar technology and could use that knowledge to master their technology at a faster rate.
-This will provide the interviewer with a level of comfort in knowing that you will have the ability hit the ground running if selected for the role.
+This will provide the interviewer with a level of comfort in knowing that you will have the ability to hit the ground running if selected for the role.

 3. Know your personal competitive advantage